rumca-js/Django-link-archive/README.md

 There are some scripts that can be used without Django application:
  - example_feedclient.py - example script that can serve as a simple RSS reader
  - example_page_crawler.py - example script that can crawl through web page
+ - example_compare_crawlers.py - shows how much time it takes to execute different crawlers
  - converter.py - converts JSON files to SQLite table
  - dataanalyzer.py - analyzes data in JSON files / SQLite table.
 You can query the data
  - script_server.py - server that can be used to dispatch crawlers for certain URLs, to obtain meta data